Possum Kingdom Lake

 Possum Kingdom Lake (popularly known as P.K.), is a reservoir on the Brazos River located primarily in Palo Pinto County Texas.
 It was the first water supply reservoir constructed in the Brazos River basin.
 The lake has an area of approximately 17000 acre with 310 mi of shoreline.
 It holds 750000 acre.ft of water with 550000 acre.ft available for water supply.

 The lake is impounded by the Morris Sheppard Dam, which was a project of the Brazos River Authority and the Works Progress Administration.
 Construction was begun in 1936 and completed in 1941.
 The dam is 2700 ft long and 190 ft high.
 The construction is unique with buttressed arched wings on either side of the nine spillway gates rather than the usual filled concrete.
 It has two 11,250 kilowatt generators which were used during peak demand periods that are no longer in use.
-Morris Sheppard was in 1938 one of Texas' United States Senators.
-The dam was named for him in honor of his efforts in obtaining funding for the project.
+It was named after United States senator Morris Sheppard for his efforts in obtaining funding for the project.

-The lake is located where the Brazos River cuts through the Palo Pinto Hills.
+The lake is located where the Brazos River cuts through the Palo Pinto Mountains.
 The canyon thus formed provided a favorable site for impoundment of the reservoir and accounts for the unusual depth of the lake and the resulting clarity of the water.